mbakeranalecta/sam/README.md

 Note that the rules in each rule set are represented by regular expressions.
 The rules detect characters based on their surroundings.
 They do not detect quotations by finding the opening and closing quotes as a pair.
-They find separately.
+They find them separately.
 This means that the order of rules in the rule file may be important.
 In the default rules, close quote rules are listed first.
 Reversing the order might result in some close quotes being detected as